History of the Chamber

 Throughout the early years Dinner & Dances were held annually, first at the Cooperative Hall and later the Bell House in Beaconsfield.
 In Coronation year, 1953, the Chamber put on a Shopping Week, with 47 traders taking part in a “spot the crown” window competition.

 There is a gap in our records between the late ’50s and early ’70s, though the Trades Fairs continued to grow, the Old Peoples’ Christmas Parcels scheme was started and the seasonal installation of Christmas trees, fixed at rakish angles into wall brackets outside 50 participating shops was begun.
-In 1974, after much hard work by the committee of the day, Christmas tree lights were provided, though not allowed to be switched on that year due to the coal strike!
+In 1974, after much hard work by the committee of the day, Christmas tree lights were provided, though weren’t allowed to be switched on that year due to the coal strike!

 Christmas in Chesham